JetBrains/kotlin-web-site/pages/user-groups/user-group-list.md

 # Find KUG near you
 ## 203 KUGs all over the globe

+Kotlin User Group or KUG is a community of people and a place to share your programming experience with Kotlin and its ecosystem

 ## Europe

  * [Aachen Kotlin User Group](https://www.facebook.com/groups/KUGAachen/), Germany